Before the Rain (1994 film): Critical reception

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 92% based on 37 reviews.
+Deborah Young of Variety described the film as a "visually and narratively stunning tale."
+Film critic Roger Ebert described Before the Rain as one of the best films of the year and dubbed it "extraordinary".
+He further praised Manchevski's "clear, ironic, elliptic style" and called it "an art film about war, in which passions replace ideas".
+Criticism of the film largely focused on the gaze present in or allegedly constructed by the film.
+Slovenian philosopher Slavoj Žižek has interpreted the film as offering "to the Western gaze what it likes to see in the Balkans – a mythical spectacle of eternal, primordial passions, of a vicious cycle of hate and love, in contrast to the decadent and anemic life in the West."

 Awards and nominations

 At the 67th Academy Awards that took place in 1995, the film was nominated in the category for Best Foreign Language Film, marking the Republic of Macedonia's first nomination ever in the award show.
 However, it lost to the film Burnt by the Sun by Nikita Mikhalkov.
 The film also won the Golden Lion at the 51st Venice International Film Festival, alongside Vive L'Amour by Tsai Ming-liang.
 It was also nominated for the Grand Prix in 1996 by the Belgian Syndicate of Cinema Critics.
 In addition to the aforementioned awards, the film also won 30 other awards.

+Legacy

-LegacyThe New York Times writers Vincent Canby and Janet Maslin included Before the Rain in their book The New York Times Guide to the Best 1000 Movies Ever Made published in 1999.
+The New York Times writers Vincent Canby and Janet Maslin included Before the Rain in their book The New York Times Guide to the Best 1000 Movies Ever Made published in 1999.
 The film has been part of the curricula at numerous universities and in the Italian and Turkish high schools.
 An interdisciplinary academic conference in Florence was dedicated to the film, and it has been the subject of numerous essays and books.
-Katarzyna Marciniak, a scholar from Ohio University argued in her essay that the film, in addition to being a cautionary tale for people from the Former Yugoslav Republic, it also served as a message to Westerners and American citizens "to recognize the problematic 'doubleness' embedded in the concept of national identity".
+Katarzyna Marciniak, a scholar from Ohio University, argued in her essay that the film, in addition to being a cautionary tale for people from the former Yugoslavia, also served as a message to Westerners and American citizens "to recognize the problematic 'doubleness' embedded in the concept of national identity".